pyguify/guify/docs/README.md

 - set_text(text: str) -> None // will set the text in the monitor to whatever passed in "text" argument
 - write(text: str) -> None // will append the next to the monitor, print() also works
-- clear_text(text: str) -> None // will clear all text in the monitor
+- flush(text: str) -> None // will clear all text in the monitor

 ---